ppebb/multtable/README.md

 # Multtable
-Multtable is a collection of multiplication tables in various languages.
+Multtable is a collection of multiplication table generators in various languages.

 This project was created as a joke based on one of my brother's CS assignments.